-While the amazing world of FEBC broadcasts in more than 50 countries, in 130 different languages it is our people who bring it all to life.
+While the amazing world of FEBC broadcasts in more than 50 countries, in over 100 different languages it is our people who bring it all to life.
 There are more than 900 FEBC programmers and support staff globally, plus more than 1600 volunteers on the ground.
 This month we are focusing upon India.

 About FEBA India:

 The radio ministry in India originated in the 1950s, with an in-country presence taking place in 1960 in Delhi with the participation of the Evangelical Radio Fellowship of India (ERFI) and Far East Broadcasting Company (FEBC), Manila.
 In 1956, the first broadcasts in two languages were beamed to India from FEBC Philippines.
 Later, a headquarters was established in Bangalore to train local personnel in radio production.
 A studio and office were set up in 1964 and an Indian association was formed, FEBA India.

 With over 1.2 billion people, India is home to the largest number of unreached people in the world (2201 unreached people groups).
 India is 80% Hindu, but still has the world’s third largest Muslim population after Indonesia and Pakistan.

 India is the 7th largest country in the world (land mass); the 2nd largest in population (after China).
 1,652 languages and dialects are spoken; FEBC-India is now reaching 8 of those languages.
 In spite of persecution against Christians, significant numbers are turning to Christ, especially in the north.

 Meet Suhasini Bagal,one of our FEBA India program presenters:

 Suhasini Bagal, or ‘Pinky’ runs an NGO called RUN – Reach Unreached Nations – and is a vital volunteer member of our FEBC-Feba India broadcast team.